 The Children & Family Resource Center directly touches the lives of nearly 2,500 Henderson County residents a year through programs and services and indirectly, 3,000 children through early childhood professionals.
 Among the many issues that affect our children in our community are: poverty, child abuse and neglect, teen pregnancy, the need for quality and affordable childcare, early onset of behavioral issues and developmental delays.

-Our programs and services provide support and services to families in need, helping to alleviate the some of these issues.
+Our programs provide support and services to families in need, helping to alleviate the some of these issues.

 Adolescent Parenting Program